DougHamil/DougHamil.github.io/_posts/2021-03-24-statecharts-for-animation.markdown

 * The undisclosed `emit-event!` function simply emits an event to character's event-system
 * I'm using parallel states of `:upper-body` and `:lower-body` to separate the animation layers.
 So the character can be in both a `:run` state for the `:lower-body` and `:attack-start` state for the `:upper-body`
 * I'm using delayed transitions to handle emitting the event after 450ms have passed since the attack animation started.
+* I'm using a nested state machine for the `:grounded` state to toggle between the `:grounded` and `:airborne` states

 Overall, I'm really happy with how well clj-statecharts worked for this.
 It feels much easier to manage than my previous hacky FSM system, and it will be a very useful tool to have for other aspects of my game.